Holden V8 engine: History

 In 1974, both the 253 and 308 engines (now called 4.2L and 5.0L) were added to the Torana range for the first time in the LH series (after an aborted attempt by Holden Dealer Team boss Harry Firth to introduce the V8 to the smaller LJ in 1972 which was stopped by the "supercar scare").
 In fact the SLR5000 only weighed 40kg more than the XU-1.
 Some of the lower performance Toranas were light, but the six-cylinder LJ XU-1 weighs 1140 kg while the SLR5000 L34 only weighed 1180 kg with the high performance V8.
 The engines were also offered on the revised LX released in 1976, which from July of that year saw emission-controlled versions of the 'Red' engines introduced to comply with the new ADR27A regulations on fuel and exhaust emissions.
 The V8 was dropped as an option in the final model in the Torana series, the UC released in 1978.
 There was a high performance version of the 308 engine built in 1973 by Repco for the Formula 5000 series.
 It was built as a 302ci (4940cc) engine using a slightly smaller bore than the production 308 (3.960" versus the 308's 4").
-It was a far stronger block than the production block and featured 4 bolt mains and 11.7:1 compression with either Lucas fuel injection or Weber carburettors.
+It was a much stronger block than the production block and featured 4 bolt mains and 11.7:1 compression with either Lucas fuel injection or Weber carburettors.
 GMH asked REPCO to use some of the ideas and parts for this engine and produced the higher performance 308 engine (engine code L34).
 The LH SLR5000 was released that used a standard 5.0L engine.
-A little while into LH, GMH built a limited number of SLR5000 vehicles (263) with an engine code L34 along with a whole host of other parts fitted to it for manufacturers championship endurance rounds.
-And you had to use the complete car complianced with the motor.
-The whole car was homoligated.
-In the A9X they had to use the L34 motor.
-Due to the Supercar scare the car which was the fastest production car in the world (in the future all hot 308s were aftermarket delivered not Holden Production line) still lower in HP.HDT HSV.
+A little while into LH, GMH built a limited number of SLR5000 vehicles (263) with an engine code L34 along with a whole host of other parts fitted for the manufacturer's championship endurance rounds.
+To comply with racing rules the car had to raced as manufactured with no further engine modifications.
+The whole car was homologated.
+The A9x used the L34 motor.
+Due to the Supercar scare the car which was the fastest production car in the world (in the future all hot 308s would be aftermarket delivered not standard Holden production engines) was still lower in HP.
 It had more power than most of its combinations in the future mainly due to its high compression motor.
 It had larger valves, and a four-barrel inlet, 750cfm carb.
-Due to the rules of the day race teams could put any carby with same number of venturies and modify the exhaust from the first join.
-So the as delivered headers were not that good lowering the as delivered cars power down to near stock.
-But when set up for race it had excessive amounts of power.
-Cam and carby were open as well so the cars internals where heavy duty and designed to flow.
-But cam carby and exhaust due to cams rules could keep it tame.
-The L34 was never advertised except when wheels found out about it.
-Only cams licensed teams could buy one.
-The car eventually was nicknamed the L34 The letters L34 were the engine code and thats how the L34 got its name.
-The L34 had the code on the model plate there is nothing on an A9X that states its an A9X and the A9X had to use the L34 motor from an L34 to rsce.
+Due to the rules of the day race teams could put any carby with same number of venturis and modify the exhaust from the first join.
+As delivered the standard exhaust headers were not particularly efficient and lowered the cars power output as delivered down to near stock.
+However, when set up for racing this engine produced excellent amounts of power.
+Cam and carby were unrestricted so the cars internals where heavy duty and designed to maximise airflow, but cam, carby and exhaust restrictions due to CAMS racing rules lowered the engines optimum output.
+The L34 was never advertised except when journalists from' Wheels Magazine' found out about it.
+GMH ensured that only CAMS licensed teams could buy one.
+The car eventually was nicknamed the L34.
+The letters L34 were the engine code, and the car would soon be referred by the code from now on.
+The L34 had the code on the model plate there is nothing on an A9X that states it's an A9X and the A9X had to use the L34 motor from an L34 to race.